dogweather/forkful/content/en/typescript/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page means grabbing the HTML, CSS, and potentially other resources from the URL you hit.
-Programmers do it to process content, scrape data, check for updates, or to cache websites for offline use.

 ## How to:
 You can download a web page in TypeScript using Node.js and the `node-fetch` library.
 Here's how:

 ```TypeScript